Joint Tenancy with Rights of Survivorship or Tenancy in Common: Which Estate Planning Option is Right for You?

 Creating an estate plan involves thinking about every asset you own and coming up with a way to transfer those assets to the heirs of your choice without creating unintended negative consequences for your family.

 If you’re like most people, your primary residence is one of the most important assets your estate plan needs to address.
-The way your home is deeded makes a big difference.
+The way your home is titled makes a big difference.
 There’s a right way and a wrong way to do this, and the right way for you depends on your situation.

 Let’s look at the two most common ways to hold property ownership in Georgia: Joint Tenancy with Rights of Survivorship and Tenancy in Common.